x-extends/vxe-table/README.en.md

 * Plan
   * [x] ~~v1.0 Based on vue2.6, Support for all major browsers.~~
   * [x] ~~v2.0 Based on vue2.6, Support for all major browsers.~~
-  * [x] v3.0 Based on vue2.6, supports modern browsers and retains compatibility with IE11.
+  * [x] v3.0 Based on vue2.6+, supports modern browsers and retains compatibility with IE11.
+  * [ ] v3.9 Based on vue2.6+, Reconstruct and split the components into [Vxe table](https://github.com/x-extends/vxe-table) and [Vxe UI](https://github.com/x-extends/vxe-pc-ui).
+Form Designer, list designer, process designer will be supported.
-  * [x] v4.0 Based on vue3.x, Only support modern browser, not IE.
+  * [x] v4.0 Based on vue3.2+, Only support modern browser, not IE.
-  * [x] v4.7 Based on vue3.x, refactor the components, split the excess components, and keep only the table.
+  * [x] v4.7 Based on vue3.2+, Reconstruct and split the components into [Vxe table](https://github.com/x-extends/vxe-table) and [Vxe UI](https://github.com/x-extends/vxe-pc-ui).
+Form Designer, list designer, process designer will be supported.

 ## Browser Support